Tunisia prepares for polls after death of president - Journal du Cameroun

 The party formed a coalition with the Islamist-inspired Ennahdha, which lasted four years before the two parties split.

-But Nidaa Tounes has struggled to overcome bitter internal divisions between premier Chahed and the president’s son, Hafedh Caid Essebsi, leading to the premier being sidelined from Nidaa Tounes and forming his own rival party, Tahia Tounes.
+But Nidaa Tounes has struggled to overcome bitter internal divisions between Prime Minister Youssef Chahed and the president’s son, Hafedh Caid Essebsi, leading to the premier being sidelined from Nidaa Tounes and forming his own rival party, Tahia Tounes.

 The president’s death also comes amid a debate over who will be able to run in the next presidential elections.